rgcr/m-cli/Readme.md

       m itunes quit         # Quit iTunes
 ```

-In this example, running `m itunes play` will play the current selected track in your itunes music library.
+In this example, running `m itunes play` will play the current selected track in your iTunes music library.

 ## All Commands

-**m-cli** currently supports the following utilities and applications:
+**m-cli** currently supports the following:

 `help`</br>
 `battery`</br>